Frequently Asked Questions

 Who is your audience?

-Our readers are savvy business and vacation world travelers in the top ten percentile looking for unique, comfort and luxury oriented travel opportunities.
+Our readers are savvy vacation business and world travelers in the top ten percentile looking for unique, comfort and luxury oriented travel opportunities.
 Increasingly we have visitors from across the globe.
 Most SBTR readers are located in North America and Europe although we regularly have visitors from many other places including Australia, Japan, New Zealand, Singapore, South Africa, and Latin America to name a few.

 What makes SBTR special?